elixir-europe/infectious-diseases-toolkit/showcase/estonian-prevalence-study.md

 ---
-title: Lessons learned from implementing the prevalence study of SARS-CoV-2 in Estonia during 2020-2023
+Prevalence study of SARS-CoV-2 in Estonia: lessons learned
 contributors: [Uku Raudvere, Diana Pilvar]
 description: Insights and practical guidelines from the SARS-CoV-2 prevalence study in Estonia (2020-2023).
 affiliations: [University of Tartu, EE]